 The tendency is for these providers to be like a hydroelectric plant, no matter what the supplier of each user is: the processing is very similar and the difference is in additional features that characterize one service or another.
 And as time goes on, the industry will continue to cut prices.

 In the end, you can’t say that there is only one winner when comparing cloud services like AWS vs. Google Cloud vs. Microsoft Azure vs. Oracle Cloud.

 The common factor among all of them is that they all invest billions annually to improve their services and that should certainly provide innovations year after year.
 Who wins with this are the end users and companies with high demand for space and speed in the cloud environment.

 Want to know more about the future of Cloud Computing?
 Keep following our blog!
-Also be sure to check out Sky.One’s solutions and cloud services.
+Also be sure to check out Sky.One’s guru and cloud services.
 Whether your company is small or large, Sky.One is sure to present the perfect solution with lower costs and efficient applicability!